jarnix/nofussframework.com/docs/docs/configuration/config.ini-optional.md

 ## Cache key prefix

 You can prefix every key in your cache store(s), for example if you change a lot of structure in a new version of your application.
+You should also prefix the keys when you are using the same cache store for multiple applications.

 | Key   | Values   | Default  | Explanation |
 |---|---|---|---|